 As of the first week of May, 2005, the Conservative Party of Canada is lagging in the polls behind the Liberal Party, even though support for the Liberals is waning due to the sponsorship scandal.
 The Tories suffer from constantly being accused of having a hidden agenda and the difficulty that comes with getting away from the ideological social conservative stereotype associated with the Canadian Alliance, the larger of its two "legacy parties" (they really call them that).

 The party won a minority mandate in the 2006 Canadian federal election and was sworn in as the government of Canada on February 6, 2006.
 It won a second — larger — minority government in the 2008 Canadian federal election.
+Then it won a majority government in the 2011 Canadian federal election, and lost power in the 2015 Canadian federal election.
+Apparently I have a wee bit of an election backlog.

 The Seemingly Perpetual Use of "Tories" as a Descriptor